swordow/react-scroll-box/README.md

 Class Name | Description
 --- | ---
+`scroll-box--wrapped` | Causes scroll box to look like an actual scroll box.
+If omitted, then scrollbox behaves like a simple `div` element.
 `scroll-box--disabled` | Scroll box is disabled.
 By default, hides scrollbars and prevents scrolling.
 `scroll-box--native` | Display native scroll bars.
 `scroll-box--outset` | Show scroll bars ouside of scrollable area.